What does Namecheap Private Email DNS verification imply?

 TXT

-The MX record is an obligatory one to be set, but here you can find other DNS records, that we recommend to set for improving mail delivery and for making access to webmail interface easier.
+This is the list of the essential records that are obligatory to be set, but here you can find other DNS records, that we recommend for making access to the webmail interface and email clients easier.

 Updated